1221303400/TT4L_G01_PF_Assignment/PART2.md

 2. Alien movement with input
 3. Ability to check objects on map
 4. Arrows are changeable
-5. Zombies Settings and behaviour
+5. Alien and Zombies behaviour
 6. Save and Load

 ## Additional Features